 In general, yes.
 For example, you may apply for a Critical Response grant at any time, which may be at the same time as you are applying for a General Fund grant.

 However, you cannot apply for more than one type of General Fund grant at a time.
-For example, you cannot apply for both a Community grant and a Resources for Organizing grant at the same time.

 We welcome general support proposals that cover general operating expenses.
 You can apply for either general operating support or for support of a specific project – whichever fits your group’s needs best.